perevalovds/ofxTinyMidiPlayer/README.md

 ## Examples

-Addons comes with three examples.
+Addon comes with examples for playing notes and MIDI files.

+They are based on examples from original TinySoundFont library.

 ## Supported OS, oF version